pickaxemobile/oauth-android/README.md

 The callback is a class that implement the `OAuthCallback` method.

-The `OAuthCallback` interface implement just one method :
+The `OAuthCallback` interface implements a single method :

  ```java
 void onFinished(OAuthData data);
  ```

-The OAuthData class contain all the OAuth information :
+The OAuthData class has the following attributes :

  ```java
     public String provider;     // name of the provider